POSTPUNK-TELETUBIES/new-rules-admin/wiki/blog/2024-1-23-possible-improvements-when-using-github-actions.md

           comment: 'Gracias por abrir este issue.
 Estamos revisando tu problema.'
 ```

-- The main workflow (main-workflow.yml) runs only on a push to the main branch.
 - The custom action (comment-workflow.yml) accepts a parameter "comment" that can be customized in the main workflow.